 Maintaining that “the evils of capitalism are as real as the evils of militarism and the evils of racism,” Berrigan in 2011-12 supported the anti-capitalist Occupy Wall Street movement for displaying an “overriding sense of responsibility for the universe,” and for helping to “bring faith to the public and the public to the faith.”

 Berrigan was also highly critical of America’s strongest ally, Israel.
-On various occasions he stated, for instance, that the Jewish state was, like the U.S. and South Africa, “seeking a biblical justification for crimes against humanity”; that “in place of Jewish prophetic vision,” Israel had unleashed “an Orwellian nightmare of double talk, racism, [and] fifth-rate sociological jargon, aimed at proving its racial superiority to the people it has crushed”; that Israel’s “military-industrial complex” closely resembled that of the United States; and that while “Israel has not freed the captives, she has expanded the prison system, perfected her espionage, [and] exported on the world market that expensive blood-ridden commodity, the savage triumph of the technologized West, violence and the tools of violence.”
+On various occasions he stated, for instance, that the Jewish state was, like the U.S. and South Africa, seeking “a biblical justification for crimes against humanity”; that “in place of Jewish prophetic vision,” Israel had unleashed “an Orwellian nightmare of double talk, racism, [and] fifth-rate sociological jargon, aimed at proving its racial superiority to the people it has crushed”; that Israel’s “military-industrial complex” closely resembled that of the United States; that while “Israel has not freed the captives, she has expanded the prison system, perfected her espionage, [and] exported on the world market that expensive blood-ridden commodity, the savage triumph of the technologized West, violence and the tools of violence”; and that “many American Jewish leaders were capable of ignoring the Asian holocaust in favor of economic and military aid to Israel.”

-At various times in his life, Berrigan spent time teachingat Le Moyne College, Cornell University, Fordham University, the University of Detroit, Loyola University New Orleans, DePaul University, and UC Berkeley.
-He memorialized his reflections on his career as a war resister in more than 40 books of essays and poetry.
+Aside from his terms of service at Le Moyne College and Cornell University, Berrigan at various times in his life also taught at Fordham University, the University of Detroit, Loyola University New Orleans, DePaul University, and UC Berkeley.
+He memorialized his reflections on his career as a war resister in more than 50 books of essays and poetry, some of which were co-authored by others.

 On April 30, 2016, Berrigan died of a cardiovascular ailment in a Jesuit residence at New York’s Fordham University.